Fcstro/The-Mood/README.md

 ## Features

-- **Mood Sharing** – Post and share your current mood.
+- **Mood Sharing** – Post and share your current mood with customizable emoji reactions.
-- **Community Interaction** – Like, comment, and follow other users.
+- **Community Interaction** – Like, comment, follow other users, and engage in mood-based discussions.
-- **Personalized Feed** – Curated content based on your connections and interests.
+- **Personalized Feed** – Curated content based on your connections, interests, and emotional patterns.
-- **User Profiles** – Customize and manage your personal profile.
+- **User Profiles** – Customize and manage your personal profile with mood history tracking.
+- **Real-time Updates** – Instant notifications for interactions and new content.
+- **Privacy Controls** – Manage who can see and interact with your moods.

 ---